learning-zone/nodejs-basics/README.md

 }

 function processUserInput(callback) {
-  var name = prompt('Please enter your name.');
+  var name = prompt('Please enter your name: ');
   callback(name);
 }

 processUserInput(greeting);
 ```

-**2. Events**: Every action on a computer is an event.
-Node.js allows us to create and handle custom events easily by using events module.
-Event module includes `EventEmitter` class which can be used to raise and handle custom events.
+**2. Events:**

+Node.js **events** module which emits named events that can cause corresponding functions or callbacks to be called.
+Functions ( Callbacks ) listen or subscribe to a particular event to occur and when that event triggers, all the callbacks subscribed to that event are fired one by one in order to which they were registered.

+All objects that emit events are instances of the **EventEmitter** class.
+The event can be emitted or listen to an event with the help of EventEmitter

 **Example:**